 In the first line you have “your percentage in the group account distribution” for each task.

-In the second line you have to decide how much points of your 20 points you want to allocate to the group account for each task.
+In the second line, you have to decide how much points of your 20 points you want to allocate to the group account for each task.

 Screen 5: